ticketmaster/aurora/catalog/pages/inputs/index.md

     Notes: defines if toggle is disabled
 ```

-It also accepts any eventhandlers. e.g. `onChange`, `onBlur`, `onFocus` etc. as well as styles object.
+It also accepts any event handlers. e.g. `onChange`, `onBlur`, `onFocus` etc. as well as styles object.

 ```react
 span: 6